‘Multiple guns at schools’: Fort Wayne Police detail rise in gang violence

 FORT WAYNE, Ind.
 (WANE) — Violence between two gangs in Fort Wayne has been on the rise over the last few months.

 Last Tuesday, Fort Wayne police made five arrests tied to local gang activity.
-On Monday, the Fort Wayne Police Department Gang and Violent Crimes unit spoke out on the recent uptick.
+On Monday, the Fort Wayne Police Department Gang and Violent Crimes unit spoke about the recent uptick.

 FWPD’s Gang and Violent Crimes Detective Sgt.
 Gary Hensler told WANE 15’s Briana Brownlee that Fort Wayne has “hybrid gangs.”
 Traditional gangs like the Crips and Bloods were formed along ethnic and cultural lines and had a structural hierarchy, but “that’s not how our gangs are,” Sgt.
 Hensler explained.